Amortized Analysis via Coalgebra: Introduction

 In computer science, it is common to prove the cost of data structure operations, guaranteeing some exact or upper bound on the amount of abstract cost incurred.
 In simple cases, a tight bound can be proved about each operation in isolation.
 However, an upper bound can sometimes be too loose to be insightful, because any sequential use of the data structure can only reach the worst case infrequently.
 For example, an operation that uses $\cost{8}$ of cost every eight invocations and no cost otherwise can be upper bounded by $\cost{8}$, but this gives the grossly misleading perspective that a sequence of eight operations could cost up to $\cost{64}$, even though the $\cost{8}$ will only be charged once in the sequence.
 Instead, the cost of an operation should be considered in conjunction with the cost of the operations that came before or may come afterwards.

 To address this problem, Tarjan~\cite{tarjan>1985} developed \emph{amortized analysis}, a technique for bounding the total cost of a sequence of operations.
 Rather than claiming that the cost of the aforementioned operation is upper bounded by $\cost{8}$, one can pretend that each invocation costs only $\cost{1}$, averaging out the $\cost{8}$ over the eight invocations.
 While this cost bound is not precisely true, it looks approximately true from the viewpoint of a client: a sequence of eight operations costs $\cost{8}$, exactly as the $\cost{1}$-per-operation abstraction suggests it should.
+We can visualize this reasoning using the following commutative diagram:

+Each mapping $\bullet \mapsto \bullet$ represents the cost of an operation.
+The arrows along the top represent the true cost, with the first seven operations taking no cost and the eighth operation taking $\cost{8}$ of cost.
+The arrows along the bottom represent the imagined cost, with all operations taking $\cost{1}$ cost.
+The lightened vertical arrows, annotated with $\cost{0}$, connect the two perspectives, allowing us to state that both routes are equivalent.
+To compose this commutative cost diagram out of smaller squares for each individual operation, vertical arrows cannot always be annotated with $\cost{0}$, as this would not satisfy the arithmetic constraints.
+Instead:

+Intuitively, the vertical arrows keep track of the difference between the realistic and imagined cost.
+At the beginning and end of this trace, both perspectives align and the difference is $\cost{0}$, but at intermediate states, the imagined bottom perspective has incurred more cost than the realistic top perspective.
+This difference, called the \emph{potential}, is essential in amortized analysis.

-This technique has been widely applied to data structures since, giving more practical bounds on ephemeral data structures.
+The technique of amortized analysis has been widely applied to data structures since, giving more practical bounds on ephemeral data structures.
 Since its inception, the amortized study of data structures has been phrased algebraically, reasoning about the total cost of a finite sequence of operations: \begin{quote} In many uses of data structures, a \emph{sequence of operations}, rather than just a single operation, is performed, and we are \emph{interested in the total time of the sequence}, rather than in the times of the individual operations.~\cite{tarjan>1985} \end{quote} This algebraic emphasis is in contrast to the common coalgebraic semantics taken when giving a semantics to sequential-use data structures, sometimes referred to as ``objects''~\cite{jacobs>1996-objects-coalgebraically}.
-In this work, we take the perspective that amortized analysis is fundamentally coalgebraic, showing that the techniques used in amortized analysis are specialized instances of more general coalgebraic machinery, which elegantly connects to the theory synthetic cost and behavior verification.
+In this work, we take the perspective that amortized analysis is fundamentally coalgebraic, showing that the techniques used in amortized analysis are specialized instances of more general coalgebraic machinery, which elegantly connects to the theory of synthetic cost and behavior verification.